sfdx-isv/sfdx-falcon-template/sfdx-source/unpackaged/org-config/profiles/README.md

 # TODO: sfdx-source / org-config / profiles

-This README file explains why this directory is part of the SFDX-Falcon project framework, what type of files should be kept here, and how those files are used.
+This README file explains what type of files should be kept in this directory, how those files are used, and why they are located here within the SFDX-Falcon project framework.

-### Why is this directory part of the template?

-This directory is part of the template because...

-* Reason one
-* Reason two
-* Reason three

 ### What type of files should be kept in this directory?

-This directory should contain only the following file types.
+This directory should contain only the following files or file types.

 ```
-List of expected file types
+README.md    -- This file
+*-meta.xml   -- Specific metadata type files
+.gitignore   -- Configured to exclude all other files
 ```

-A .gitignore file should also be present to ensure that only the file types listed above are tracked within the repository.

 ### How are these files used?